What To Do in Dubrovnik: A Guide of the Top Things To Do in Dubrovnik, Croatia by JetSettingFools.com

 How To Get around Dubrovnik

-There is a local bus for visitors not staying in the center.
-Dubrovnik bus tickets can be purchased on board with a contactless card or in advance from a kiosk (Tisak).
-All Day Tickets are also available if you are planning a full day of Dubrovnik sightseeing.
+There is a local bus for those not staying in the center.
+Dubrovnik bus tickets can be purchased on board with cash (or possibly by contactless card) or in advance from a kiosk (Tisak).

 Best Place To Stay in Dubrovnik